Bob Lucas (footballer): Early life

-Bob Lucas was born on 6 January 1925 in Bethnal Green, London, England.
+Bob Lucas was born on 6 January 1925 in Bethnal Green, London, England; three of his sisters died before he was born.
 During World War II, his family home was damaged and he was evacuated with his family to Maidenhead.

 Footballing career

-Maidenhead United (1941–42)

-Bob Lucas began his career as a goalkeeper with the Maidenhead United under-16 team, which he represented until 1941, when he made his first senior team appearance when the regular keeper was unable to get leave from the British Army; Lucas played for Maidenhead United for the rest of the 1941–42 season.
+Bob Lucas began his career as a goalkeeper with Repton Boys Club before moving to Eton Manor and then the Maidenhead United under-16 team, which he represented until 1941, when he made his first senior team appearance in the Great Western Combination when the regular keeper was unable to get leave from the British Army; Lucas played for Maidenhead United for the rest of the 1941–42 season and made 23 appearances across all competitions.

-Golders Green (1942–46) and Crystal Palace trial (1942)

 Lucas and his family moved back to London in 1942 and he signed for Golders Green in the same year.
 Also in 1942, Lucas was given a trial at Crystal Palace, but he was unable to play due to being called up to the Royal Navy.
+On 21 November 1942, he scored the winning goal during the 2–1 victory against Leyton in the Hertfordshire & Middlesex League.

-He was demobbed in 1946 and played for Golders Green until the end of the 1945–46 season.
+He was demobbed in 1946 and played for Golders Green until the end of the 1945–46 season, although his last match for the club was in 1943.

-Crystal Palace (1946–48)

 Between 1946 and 1948, Lucas made four first team and seventy-six reserve appearances for Crystal Palace.
 He made his debut for Crystal Palace on 7 September 1946 in a 2–1 victory against Bristol Rovers.

-Tonbridge Angels (1948–49)

-In June 1948, Lucas became the first goalkeeper to play for the then-newly founded club Tonbridge Angels.
-He stayed with the club until 1949.
+In June 1948, Lucas became the first goalkeeper to play for the then-newly founded club Tonbridge.
+He stayed with the club until June 1949.

-Weymouth (1949–51)

-Lucas signed for Weymouth in 1949 and played for the club until 1951.
-During his time at Weymouth, he is most notable for being the starting goalkeeper for Weymouth during their 4–0 loss to Manchester United at Old Trafford during the 3rd round proper of the 1949–50 FA Cup.
+Lucas signed for Weymouth in 1949 and played for the club until 1951, making seventy-four appearances across all competitions.
+He debuted on 24 August 1949 during the 4–1 victory against Yeovil Town, and during his time at Weymouth, he is most notable for being the starting goalkeeper for Weymouth during their 4–0 loss to Manchester United at Old Trafford during the 3rd round proper of the 1949–50 FA Cup.
 While playing for Weymouth, he also worked as a printer for Weymouth and Portland Borough Council.

-Ramsgate (1951–53)
+He made 74 appearances across all competitions for Weymouth.

-Lucas signed for Ramsgate in 1951, but in 1953, aged 28, while playing for Ramsgate, Lucas suffered a ruptured lung which ended his playing career.
+Lucas signed for Ramsgate in 1951.
+In 1953, aged 28, while playing for Ramsgate, Lucas suffered a ruptured lung which ended his playing career.

-Life between 1953 and 1957
+Later life

 Sometime around 1953, Lucas became a double-decker bus driver, and shortly after, he got a job at the Friary Press.

 Physiotherapy career

-Dorchester Town (1957–1963) and time as an FA coaching physiotherapist (1957–72)

 After retiring from the Friary Press, Lucas became an FA authorised physiotherapist for Dorchester Town in 1957.
 After six years at Dorchester Town, the FA invited him to be their physiotherapist at their coaching courses, which he undertook for fifteen years.